Cabeda/jecabeda-blog/src/pages/2022/20221117-duckdb_transports/index.md

 ![](images/2022-11-17-17-30-59.png)

 This is a nice feature but we don't want to import the files each time we run a query.
-So the next step is to create a table for each file:
+So, the next step is to create a table for each file:

 ```sql{numberLines: true}
 create table routes as select * from read_csv_auto('routes.txt');